AliKarimiENT/StellarFlutterDApp.github.io/README.md

 A decentralize application implemented with Flutter on Stellar Blockchain network

-Working on the test net
+Working on Stellar's Test Net